8 Places You’re Probably Forgetting to Clean

 Dust and filth can cling to both vertical and horizontal surfaces.
 Next time you open the curtains or blinds and turn on the lights, take a closer look, and we bet you’ll be surprised to see how fuzzy your walls are.
 And in case you have textured wallpaper, expect to find a lot more dust.
 So next time you’re cleaning, don’t forget your walls.
-Use a duster that catches particles, and begin at the top of the wall and work your way down.
+Use a duster that catches particles, begin at the top of the wall, and work your way down.
 Finish by cleaning around light switches and doorknobs to remove stray markings or body soil.

 Also, pay special attention to the baseboards as you finish your wall cleaning, as a surprising amount of dust can accumulate on those little ledges.
 Remember that you’ll probably need to wipe the baseboards off with a damp cloth in rooms with more humidity.